mdreesen/e-commerce/README.md

 # e-commerce

 ## Description
-This is an e-commerce backend project that deals with Proucts, tags, and categories.
+This is an e-commerce backend project that deals with Products, tags, and categories.
 This can help a small shop organize and keep up with their data.

 ### Running The App:
 * npm run seed